-This vehicle is equipped with a Key Ignition Park Interlock which requires the shift lever to be placed in PARK before the key fob can be removed.
-This system also locks the shift lever in PARK whenever the ignition switch is in the LOCK/OFF position.
+This vehicle is equipped with a Key Ignition Park Interlock which requires the transmission to be in PARK before the engine can be turned OFF.
+This helps the driver avoid inadvertently leaving the vehicle without placing the transmission in PARK.

+This system also locks the transmission in PARK whenever the ignition switch is in the OFF position.